MYH9: Clinical features

+Diagnosis

-Diagnosis of MYH9-RD is confirmed by the identification of the NMHC IIA inclusions in granulocytes through an immunofluorescence assay on peripheral blood smears and/or by the detection of the causative mutation through mutational screening of the MYH9 gene.
+Diagnosis is confirmed by detecting cytoplasmic NMHC IIA inclusions in granulocytes via immunofluorescence on blood smears, or by identifying pathogenic variants in the MYH9 gene via molecular testing.

+Genetics

-In most cases, MYH9-RD is caused by missense mutations affecting the head or tail domain of the NMHC IIA.
-Nonsense or frameshift alterations resulting in the deletion of a C-terminal fragment of the NMHC IIA (17 to 40 residues) are involved in approximately 20% of families.
-In-frame deletions or duplications have been identified in a few cases.
-The disease is transmitted as an autosomal-dominant trait, however, about 35% of index cases are sporadic.
-Sporadic forms mainly derive from de novo mutations; rare cases have been explained by germinal or somatic mosaicism.
+MYH9-RD is typically caused by missense mutations affecting the head or tail domains of NMHC IIA.
+About 20% of cases involve nonsense or frameshift mutations that delete 17–40 residues at the C-terminus.
+In-frame deletions or duplications are rare.

+The disorder follows an autosomal dominant inheritance pattern.
+Nevertheless, approximately 35% of index cases are sporadic due to de novo mutations.
+Rarely, germline or somatic mosaicism is identified.

-The incidence and the severity of the non-congenital manifestations of MYH9-RD correlate with the specific MYH9 mutation.
-The recent definition of genotype-phenotype correlations allows prediction of the clinical evolution of the disease in most cases.
-Genotype-phenotype correlations have been reported also for the severity of thrombocytopenia, platelet size, and the features of leukocyte inclusions.
+The severity and onset of non-congenital manifestations correlate with the specific MYH9 mutation.
+Genotype–phenotype relationships also extend to platelet count, platelet size, and inclusion characteristics.

+Management

-Within a phase 2 trial, eltrombopag, an agonist of the thrombopoietin receptor, significantly increased platelet count in 11 out of 12 patients affected with MYH9-RD.
-ACE-inhibitors or angiotensin II receptor blockers may be effective in reducing proteinuria when given at the early stage of kidney involvement.
-Cochlear implantation is effective in restoring hearing function in MYH9-RD patients with severe/profound deafness.
+Treatment is primarily supportive.
+In a phase 2 trial, the thrombopoietin receptor agonist eltrombopag significantly increased platelet counts in 11 of 12 patients.
+Early use of ACE inhibitors or angiotensin receptor blockers may slow progression of renal disease by reducing proteinuria.
+For patients with severe or profound deafness, cochlear implantation has been shown to be safe and effective.

-Role of MYH9 variants in other human diseases.
+Cancer

 Evidence obtained in animals indicates that MYH9 acts as a tumor suppressor gene.
 Silencing of Myh9 in the epithelial cells in mice was associated with the development of squamous cell carcinoma (SCC) of the skin and the head and neck.
 In another mouse model, ablation of Myh9 in the tongue epithelium led to the development of tongue SCC.
 In mice predisposed to invasive lobular breast carcinoma (ILBC) because of E-cadherin ablation, the inactivation of Myh9 led to the development of tumors recapitulating the features of human ILBC.
 Some observations suggest that defective MYH9 expression is associated with oncogenesis and/or tumor progression in human SCC and ILBC, thus also supporting a role for MYH9 as a tumor suppressor in humans.

+Chronic kidney disease

 Genetic variations in MYH9 may be involved in predisposition to chronic kidney disease (CKD).
 A haplotype of MYH9 (haplotype E1) was previously associated with the increased prevalence of glomerulosclerosis and non-diabetic end stage renal disease in African Americans and in Hispanic Americans.
 However, subsequent studies showed that this association is explained by strong linkage disequilibrium with two haplotypes (haplotypes G1 and G2) in the neighboring APOL1 gene.
 Nevertheless, some studies suggest an association of single-nucleotide polymorphisms in MYH9 with CKD that appears to be independent of the linkage with APOL1 G1 and G2.

+Hearing loss

 Inherited MYH9 mutations may be responsible for non-syndromic hearing loss.